BJeannot1/Telegram-lumberjack-game-bot/README.md

-### This repositories presents a bot I made that plays the telgram lumberjack game.
+### This repository presents a bot I made that plays the telgram lumberjack game.
 To the best of my knowledge, this is the best bot on the internet for this game (Max score : 1050).

 # **I.	Quick description of the game**